mattv/resume/markdown/resume.md

 * Effectively communicated with sales and technical resources
 * Evangelized enterprise technology solutions

-**Senior Software Engineer** Aug 2008 to Feb 2011
-*Inventive Communications*, Westerville, OH

-**Principal** Jan 2001 to Feb 2011
+**Principal** Jan 2005 to Feb 2011
 *ConstruXML Ltd*, Columbus, OH

 * Migrated large scale CORBA system to a modern service oriented architecture.
 The migration included implementing an iterative software development process, as well as all the necessary refactoring to go from the fine-grained CORBA interfaces to the more coarse-grained SOA interfaces
 * Designed and developed a location-based services platform to allow for the quick and easy deployment of content to mobile users.
-The platform provides a common set of location-services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards
+The platform provides a common set of location services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards
 * Designed and developed a J2ME application used to provide driving direction and track field employee locations
 * Developed software engineering custom tooling, standards and practices
-* Implemented, customized and maintained brand-able system to support the development of advertising campaigns.
+* Implemented, customized and maintained a brandable system to support the development of advertising campaigns.
 Subsystems include; asset management, workflow, ticketing, reporting, and a skinnable interface

 **Senior Architect** Jan 2003 to April 2005
 *Armada Group Inc.* Westerville, OH